All over the world people are searching for water, drilling for it, selling it or standing in line waiting for it.

 Improved water management has brought benefits to people in developing countries.
 In the past 20 years over 2.4 billion people have gained access to safe water supplies and 600 million to improved sanitation.
 Nevertheless, 1 in 6 people still have no regular access to safe drinking water.
 Those who have access to inadequate sanitation are the poorest and most vulnerable.
 The problem is particular in most rural and rapidly growing rural areas.
 In Africa 300 million people, 40% of the population lives without basic sanitation and hygiene, an increase of 70 million since 2000.
 As much as 90% of waste water in developing countries is discharged without treatment into rivers and streams.
 Unsanitary water which provides a breeding ground for parasites, amoebas and bacteria damage the health of 1.2 billion people a year.
 Water borne deceases are now responsible for 80% of illnesses and deaths in the developing world, killing a child every 8 seconds.
 Half the world’s hospital beds are occupied by people suffering from water borne deceases.
 Almost 40% of the world’s population lives within in 60km of the coast.
 Disease and death related to both coastal waters alone, cost the global economy US$16 billion a year.

 Rivers form a hydrological mosaic on a map of the world, there are an estimated 263 international river basins which covers 45.3% of the earth’s land surface and are home to half the world’s human population.
 One third of these 263 trans-boundary basins are shared by more than two countries.
 Rarely do watershed boundaries coincide with administrative boundaries.
 Many countries also share ground water aquifers and it is envisaged that there will be many problems in the future as the commodity becomes more and more scarce.
 Ground water aquifers store as much as 98% of accessible water supplies; they provide 50% of global drinking water, 30% of industrial demands and 20% of water in agriculture.
 On average individual daily domestic use of fresh water in developed countries is 10 times more than in developing countries.
-In the UK, the average person uses 135 liters of water every day.
-In the developing world, the average person uses 10 liters.
+In the UK, the average person uses 135 litres of water every day.
+In the developing world, the average person uses 10 litres.

 Most of our fresh water is used to grow food.
-While the daily drinking water needs of every person is approximately 4 liters.
-Between 2-5 thousand liters of water are needed to produce an individual’s daily food requirement.
+While the daily drinking water needs of every person is approximately 4 litres.
+Between 2-5 thousand litres of water are needed to produce an individual’s daily food requirement.
 Agriculture accounts for over 80% of world’s water consumption.
 It is estimated that between 14-17% more water will be needed for irrigation by 2030 to feed the worlds growing population.
 60% of water used for irrigation is wasted.
 A 10% improvement of irrigation efficiency could double the drinking water supply for the poor.
 In Africa most of the population’s proteins come from fresh water fisheries.

 Two hundred scientists in 50 countries have identified water shortages as one of the two most worrying problems for the new millennium, the other is climate change.
 Since 1950 global water use has more than tripled.
 On current trends over the next 20 years humans will use 40% more water than they do now.
 The number of people living in water stressed countries is predicted to climb from the 470 million to 3 billion by 2025.
 Most of these people live in the developing world.